HER PAIN

 (Shifts her gaze from her son to her daughter)

-(Immediately looks down, pretending to be intensely focused on her assignment, her heart sinking.)
+(Immediately looks down, pretending to be intensely focused on her assignment)

 (lifts her eyes and looks at her)